 Sign the petition to tell elected officials in Washington to make the Tax Cuts and Jobs Act permanent.

 The 2017 Tax Cuts and Jobs Act rang in an era of small business expansion and economic prosperity.
 The legislation allowed small business owners to keep more money in their pocket rather than being shipped off to Uncle Sam.
-The result was a wave of new hiring, increasing wages, more generous worker benefit packages, and upgraded facilities—a combination of which triggered the strongest economy in decades.

-In 2025, roughly two-dozen other elements of the Tax Cuts and Job Act directly related to income taxes are set to expire.
+In 2025, more elements of the Tax Cuts and Job Act directly related to income taxes are set to expire.
 Among them is the rate at which some individuals and pass-through small businesses pay federal income taxes and the 20 percent small business tax deduction.
 Taken together, these sun-setting policies will be a gut punch to the small business community, which is already facing high inflation, labor shortages, and increasing government red tape.

 Our elected representatives in Washington need to make provisions included in the Tax Cuts and Jobs Act permanent.
-There’s little time before the expiring policies will start having a depressing effect on the small business community and broader economy.

 sign the petition